hiTushar/google-this/README.md

 ([link](https://github.com/Microsoft/vscode/issues/11848#issuecomment-246197007))
 - [x] Provide the selected (and saved if needed) text to this google search
 - [x] install locally by creating a vsix file - ([link](https://code.visualstudio.com/api/working-with-extensions/publishing-extension))
-- [ ] Publish the extension for reuse
+- [x] Publish the extension for reuse
 - [ ] Add setting to add prefixed search queries like site:stackoverflow
+- [ ] Add key bindings to make the search